+Observations:

+O1_KI#1-Q4.2: Many indicates that there is a need to support scenarios when UE does not have sufficient information for SNPN selection, but also many indicates that there is no need to support such scenario.

+O2_KI#1-Q4.2: Some indicates that the question is unclear, and different understanding of what is implied for solution.

+Comments/Discussion:

+- It seems we need more discussions and clarifications (e.g. use cases for it) to progress such scenario.

+Proposed conclusions/way forward/assumptions:

+1. …

 Question KI#1-Q4.3: SNPN selection in case UE does not have correct or sufficient information for SNPN selection

 Question: If there is a need to support scenarios where the UE is not pre-configured with the correct and sufficient information about which specific SNPN to select, is it sufficient that the UE selects (in any order) an available SNPN that supports accessing using credentials from a separate entity or should there be support to guide the UE which SNPN or PLMN to select?